 You should also practice turning your chair with just your hips.
 You should be able to complete a half‐circle in just a few rotations.
-If you’re chair is struggling to make the turn, it might be time to clean out our front casters
+If your chair is struggling to make the turn, it might be time to clean out our front casters

 Understand the Weight and Bulk of Dishes

 Baking sheets are wide and not well balanced.
 Casserole dishes are heavy and hard to lift.
 You need to be aware of how much each type of container weighs—empty and full—in order to safely move them to and from the oven.
 If you struggle to put it into the oven, you’re going to struggle to take it out of the oven (also, it’ll be basically on fire).

 You should always use an oven mitt or pot holder when taking things in and out of the oven, even if they’re not hot.
 Oven mitts and pot holders change the strength and effectiveness of your grip, so you should use one before everything is dangerously hot so you have an idea of what you’re going to have to deal with once your food is done.

 Unless you have a really weird kitchen setup, you’re gonna end up moving most things in and out of the oven one‐handed.
 So, you‐ll need to make sure you have the wrist and forearm strength to balance (hot) dishes as you move them to the stovetop— usually between 3 and 10 pounds depending on what kind of container you used.